cloudfoundry/docs-cfcr/docs/installing/cf-routing.md

 		The `director-secrets.yml` file contains sensitive information and should not be under version control.

 1. Open the `director.yml` file.
+1. Comment out the `IaaS routing mode settings` section.

-1. Uncomment the `CF routing mode settings` section and comment out the `IaaS routing mode settings`.
+1. Uncomment the `CF routing mode settings` section, and set appropriate values for your deployment.
+    1. Uncomment `routing_mode: cf`.
     1. Set the `kubernetes_master_host` to the TCP router hostname or IP address for Cloud Foundry.
 This is typically `tcp.YOUR-APPS-DOMAIN`, such as `tcp.apps.cf-example.com`.

 	    !!! tip
 		    If you are using a domain, ensure that the DNS resolves correctly.
 For more information, see the [Pre-Deployment Steps](https://docs.cloudfoundry.org/adminguide/enabling-tcp-routing.html#-pre-deployment-steps) section of the <em>Enabling TCP Routing</em> topic in the Cloud Foundry documentation.

     1. Set the `kubernetes_master_port` to an available port on the Cloud Foundry TCP router.
     1. Set the `routing-cf-api-url` to the Cloud Foundry API URL, such as `https://api.sys.cf-example.com`.
     1. Set the `routing-cf-client-id` to `routing_api_client`.
-`.
     1. Set the `routing-cf-uaa-url` to the Cloud Foundry UAA URL, such as `https://uaa.sys.cf-example.com`.
     1. Set the `routing-cf-app-domain-name` to the Cloud Foundry apps domain, such as `apps.cf-example.com.`
     1. Set the `routing-cf-nats-internal-ips` to the array of internal IP addresses used by Cloud Foundry NATS, such as `[192.168.16.13]`.
 To obtain the IP addresses for your NATS instances, log in to the BOSH Director you used to deploy Cloud Foundry and run `bosh -e YOUR-ENV instances`.
+    1. Uncomment `routing-cf-nats-username: nats`.
+    1. Uncomment `routing-cf-nats-port: 4222`.

 1. Deploy BOSH for CFCR by performing the procedures specific to your IaaS:
 	* [Deploy on GCP](./gcp/deploying-bosh-gcp/#step-5-deploy-bosh-director)
 	* [Deploy on vSphere](./vsphere/deploying-bosh-vsphere/#step-5-deploy-bosh)